Leadership Development

 You cannot delegate leadership development.

 The power of cross-functional cooperation is key to an agile organisation.
-Again leaders make the weather.
+Again leaders make the weather, not ranks.

 Guiding questions: